Market Research vs. Community Engagement: Unraveling the Differences

 In market research, a report is typically produced and delivered to the client once the data is collected and analyzed.
 Projects have a defined start and end point, and the participants' involvement ends with the research phase.
 They are not consulted afterward and won’t see the research results or reports.
 The results are proprietary to the client.

-Community engagement research often has a more open-ended timeline.
+Community engagement often has a more open-ended timeline.
 While specific research activities might have end dates, the engagement with the community frequently continues.
 Final presentations might be made to community audiences, allowing for additional feedback and another opportunity for engagement.
 This approach ensures transparency and allows community members to see how their input is used.
 It also provides an opportunity for further engagement as implications from the research are implemented, and an iterative feedback loop ensures that interventions remain relevant and effective over time.

 20241001-ss-inline-table-2